So you downloaded Headspace and got through the first 10 days (or as we like to call it, the Basics). Nice work!

 Some of our most popular 10-day courses include Patience, Happiness, Acceptance, Appreciation, Kindness, Generosity, Navigating Change, Transforming Anger, Restlessness, Productivity, and Prioritization as well as the ones under the topics “Movement & sport” and “Students.”

 4. I’m ready for a 30-day course.
 Let’s do this.

 Great!
 Investing in yourself can take time, and we’ve got you covered.
-First, as usual, select your topic from the drop-down at the top of the Library, then scroll down to find a course.
+First, as usual, select your topic from the drop-down at the top of the Explore section, then scroll down to find a course.
 Our 30-day courses are actually segmented into three 10-day levels, so you can always try the first 10 days and see how you feel.
 It is totally fine to pause and try something else and come back to it at a later date.

 Some of our most popular 30-day courses include Letting Go of Stress, Mindful Eating, Sleep, Managing Anxiety, Pregnancy, Coping with Cancer, Pain Management, Self-esteem, Relationships, Finding Focus, and Creativity.

 That’s great!
 Many users do the Basics courses first (a total of 30 days) to get acquainted with Andy’s teaching style and build a foundation since all the other courses build on the Basics techniques.
 But it’s also OK to skip around, do multiple courses at the same time, or even put aside courses for a bit to do Everyday Headspace or a single meditation if you want.
 Many new Headspace users find the Appreciation and Kindness courses are great for building a new habit while also bringing a little extra warmth and light to your day.